pelotech/jsonnet-controller/README.md

 ```

 Using `kustomize` you will want to tie any additional cluster permissions necessary to the created manager role.
-The jsonnet by default makes the manager a cluster-admin.
+The other installation methods by default make the manager a cluster-admin.

 ### Examples